osrf/gazebo_design/zmq_transport/zmq_transport.md

 ## Overview

 Gazebo's current transport library was designed and implemented in house.
-Although it has been working for years and it's fast, there are quite a few existing projects that we could use for replacing our custom approach.
+Although it has been working for years and it is quite fast, there are quite a few existing projects that we could use for replacing our custom approach.
 The main advantage that we will get by using an existing transport alternative is a fewer amount of code to maintain in Gazebo.

-[ZeroMQ](http://zeromq.org) seems to be a good candidate for implementing the core functionality of the transport system.
+[ZeroMQ](http://zeromq.org) seems to be a good candidate for implementing the core functionality of the transport system required in Gazebo.
 ZeroMQ essentially provides framing and portability to sockets.
 Another interesting features are its large collection of bindings, LGPL license, active community, and simplicity of use.